-When selecting the External trigger source, the rear panel TRIG IN connector becomes active and every valid signal that is applied to this input is stimulating the WX2184C to generate a new waveform cycle.
+When selecting the External trigger source, the front panel TRIG IN connector becomes active and every valid signal that is applied to this input is stimulating the WX2182C to generate a new waveform cycle.
 When the external trigger source is active, all other sources are disabled, except the MAN front panel button.
 The characteristics of the trigger input are listed in Appendix A. The trigger input is sensitive to transitions and may be programmed to react on positive, negative or both positive and negative transitions.
-It can also be programmed to a specific trigger levels setting from -5 V to 5 V. It is possible to select between a 50Ω and a $10k\Omega$ trigger input impedance.
+It can also be programmed to a specific trigger levels setting from -5 V to 5 V.